Samuel Jarvis

 Samuel Peters Jarvis (November 15, 1792 - September 6, 1857) was a Canadian government official in the nineteenth century.
 He was the Chief Superintendent for the Indian Department in Upper Canada (1837–1845), and he was a member of the Family Compact.
+He survived the last duel held in York, Upper Canada (now Toronto).

 Life and career

 Jarvis was born to William Jarvis and Hannah Owens Peters in Newark, Upper Canada.
 He moved with his family to York, (Toronto) Upper Canada, in 1798.
 In 1807 he attended the grammar school of John Strachan in Cornwall, Ontario.

 Jarvis was a member of the 3rd Regiment of York Militia during the War of 1812, seeing action at the Battle of Detroit and the Battle of Queenston Heights under Isaac Brock, and later action in the Battle of Stoney Creek and Battle of Lundy's Lane.
 In 1814 he received two positions in the government of Upper Canada, Assistant Secretary, and Registrar of Upper Canada.

 Jarvis was also appointed as a Clerk of the Legislative Council of Upper Canada.
 Having studied law before the war, he was called to the bar in 1815.
 In 1817 he was named Clerk of the Crown in Chancery.

 In the fall of 1815, Jarvis escorted his sister Eliza and Sarah Ridout to their boarding school in Quebec.
 Thomas Gibbs Ridout, who was living in Quebec at the time, paid for various supplies for Eliza and a year later accused Jarvis of owing him £100.
 Sam refuted this, asking the Ridout family to withdraw their accusation or accept a duel.
 John Strachan convinced Jarvis to withdraw his invitation to duel and the Ridout family to write a letter saying they misunderstood Thomas Ridout's version of events.